brettshumaker/Admin-Bar-Edit-Page-Links/readme.txt

 2. The menu in action

 == Changelog ==

+= 1.4.1 =
+* Moved to using `WP_Query` instead of `get_posts`.
+* Fixed bug with default ordering.
+Children were not always shown below their parents and some grandchildren or great grandchildren, etc. were missing.
+* Note: Hierarchical sorting goes away if you change the `orderby` parameter away from `menu_order`

 = 1.4.0 =
 * Changed versioning system at 1.1.0 and plugin update was not triggered.
 This is just a version bump to trigger an update.